Alastair-Cleve/Game-of-Chess/README.md

 ##To Dos
 - Integrate AI so that players can play individually.
-- Implement support for castling.
+- Implement support for castling and other special moves.

 [slideable]: ./pieces/Slideable.rb
 [steppable]: ./pieces/Steppable.rb